josemmor/GherkinGuide/readme.md

 GherkinGuide is an open-source Python tool designed to simplify and enhance the process of writing and managing Gherkin scenarios.
 It provides a user-friendly interface to create, modify, and manage your Gherkin features, scenarios, and steps efficiently.

-First I will create an desktop app, later, create an web app.

 ## Features

 - **Create Features**: Easily create new Gherkin features.